Must-See Christmas Light Displays in Winston-Salem

 Brady Country Christmas (Pinnacle)

-- Good to know: Weekend visitors can also tour an onsite log cabin filled with Christmas trees, holiday trinkets, and plenty of nostalgic charms.
+- Good to know: Weekend visitors can tour an onsite log cabin filled with trees and nostalgic décor.

 Historic Ardmore